Updated March 11, 2022.

 Don’t miss a chance to have some of the freshest Hawaiian food in the islands while you’re in Hilo.
 We got dinner here on our anniversary, so it was a very special occasion!
 The food was incredibly fresh and tasty—as promised!

-Read on: What to Eat on Hawaii’s Big Island
+Read on: What to Eat on the Island of Hawai’i

 Duke’s Restaurant, Lihue